 FINAL RESULT, RALLYE MONTE-CARLO

-Round two of the FIA World Rally Championship is the only event held exclusively on snow and ice.
+Rally Sweden (February 14-17) is the WRC’s only full winter event, taking place on snow and ice.
 Metal studs inserted into the tyres punch through the ice to find grip, while drivers use the snow banks to stay on the road by ‘leaning’ through the corners.
 The rally was the scene of the maiden victory for the Toyota Yaris WRC in 2017, courtesy of Jari-Matti Latvala.

 Pictures will be uploaded here during the event